-Researchers with NASA’s Jet Propulsion Laboratory and the California Institute of Technology conducted research by flying over a 1,200-mile portion of the state’s San Juan Basin, and using specialized cameras, found more than 250 high-emitting sites, including gas wells, processing plants and storage tanks that have helped fuel more than 50 percent of the methane hot spot.
+Researchers with National Aeronautics and Space Administration’s NASA Jet Propulsion Laboratory and the California Institute of Technology conducted research by flying over a 1,200-mile portion of the state’s San Juan Basin using specialized cameras, and found more than 250 high-emitting sites, including gas wells, processing plants and storage tanks that have helped fuel more than 50 percent of the methane hot spot.

-In 2014, San Juan county oil-and-gas producers reported nearly 1,038,103 metric tons of methane emissions.
-During the past year, the Bureau of Land Management (BLM) has taken action to limit methane emissions in the federal and tribal lands in the San Juan Basin.
+In 2014, San Juan county oil and gas producers reported nearly 1,038,103 metric tons of methane emissions.
+During the past year, the Bureau of Land Management has taken action to limit methane emissions in the federal and tribal lands in the San Juan Basin.

-Such fugitive methane leaks from oil-and-gas infrastructure are not limited to sites in the San Juan Basin but are pervasive at production sites on shale formations nationally.
-Oil-and-gas production and processing sites in North Texas’ Barnett Shale region, for instance, emit thousands of tons of methane into the air every hour.
+Such fugitive methane leaks from oil and gas infrastructure are not limited to sites in the San Juan Basin but are pervasive at production sites on shale formations nationally.
+Oil and gas production and processing sites in North Texas’s Barnett Shale region, for instance, emit thousands of tons of methane into the air every hour.
 Combined, the emissions are even larger than California’s Aliso Canyon leak that vented an estimated 96,000 metric tons of methane into the atmosphere during a period of four months.